Homogeneous symplectic 4-manifolds and finite dimensional Lie algebras of symplectic vector fields on the symplectic 4-space: Introduction, statement of the results

 Torsion free connections on $4$-manifolds whose holonomies exactly realize the representation of $H=\mathrm{SL}_2(\bR)$ on $S^3(\bR^2)$ have been considered in great detail in \cite{Bry} and homogeneous Fedosov manifolds (of any dimension) with special symplectic holonomy have been constructed in \cite{Sch}.
 The classification of reductive homogeneous symplectic $4$-manifolds $(M = G/K,\omega)$ such that the isotropy subgroup is a (maximal) finite type subgroup of $Sp_2(\bR)$ --- and of their invariant Fedosov structures --- will be the content of future work \cite{AlSa}.

 In \S\ref{sec:lastsecIII}, we consider the case of {\it symplectic Lie groups} (of any dimension), that is, the homogeneous symplectic manifolds $(M=G/K,\o)$ with trivial stabilizer $K=\{1\}$.
 Using the results of \S \ref{sec:lastsecI}-\ref{sec:lastsecII} and the theory of left-symmetric algebras, we derive the following. \bt Any nilpotent symplectic Lie group (of any dimension) admits an invariant torsion free symplectic connection which is Ricci flat. \et See Theorem \ref{thm:nilpoliegroup} for more details.
 We recall that the class of nilpotent symplectic Lie groups is particularly large and that they can all be described in terms of double extensions (see \cite{MR}).
 The explicit classification, up to local equivalence, in dimension $\leq 6$ can be found in \cite{Kr, KGM}.
+We remark that structural properties of solvable and nilpotent symplectic Lie groups, as well as cotangent symplectic Lie groups, have been investigated in detail in \cite{BC}.
+In particular, the theory of symplectic reduction w.r.t. isotropic normal subgroups is developed and irreducible symplectic Lie groups are classified.
+0.4cm {\it Acknowledgements.} We would like to thank the referee for useful comments and suggestions.